Joshua-Stacy-VA/Vista-VAM/README.md

 # VAM2 Project Management
-Project Management for VistA Adaptive Maintenance - VA Enterprise Cloud Security
+Project Management for VistA Adaptive Maintenance - VA Enterprise Cloud Security.
+The primary objectives of Project Managment are to assure all required documentation and processess are on schedule to successfully complete the Product Work Schedule (PWS).
+Major milestones of the PWS are achieving (1) Authority to Operate (ATO)  and  (2) Initial Operating Capability (IOC) of VAM in the VA Enterprise Cloud (VAEC).

+PWS Schedule
+ATO Schedule
+IOC Schedule

 ### ATO Schedule